 Realtors Helping Find Smaller Homes In Vancouver – We’ve been locating, listing and selling real estate in Vancouver for 16 years now.
 In that time we’ve watched prices go from relatively affordable to expensive to stratospheric.
 The reality has become that, for most people who want to buy and live here, a lowering of expectations has become a necessity.
 The same is true for those who are looking to buy as an investment.

 Are you determined to buy, and have a budget that requires you to think a little smaller?
 We’re the agents you are looking for.
 We know the market, and have followed the development of smaller spaces for sale in the city.
 What’s more, if you own a small space you are thinking of listing, we understand the market you are selling in.

 We work with buyers and sellers, and know the local market well.
-As RE/MAX realtors, we’re in the top 1% of agents in Greater Vancouver, so you can count on professional, experienced, and friendly service.
+As Vancouver Realtors, we’re in the top 1% of agents in Greater Vancouver, so you can count on professional, experienced, and friendly service.
 Whether you are buying or selling, let us help you get the best deal possible in the new world of Vancouver real estate.